httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 days.
 (One way to achieve this behavior is for the UA to simply store a value of 60 days instead of the 90-day value provided by the Expect-CT host.)

-### HTTP-Equiv \<meta\> Element Attribute

-UAs MUST NOT heed `http-equiv="Expect-CT"` attribute settings on `<meta>` elements {{!W3C.REC-html401-19991224}} in received content.

-## Noting Expect-CT {#noting-expect-ct}

-Upon receipt of the Expect-CT response header field, the UA notes the host as a Known Expect-CT Host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.
-The domain name and associated Expect-CT directives are collectively known as "Expect-CT metadata".

-The UA MUST note a host as a Known Expect-CT Host if and only if it received the Expect-CT response header field over an error-free TLS connection, including the validation added in {{expect-ct-compliance}}.

-To note a host as a Known Expect-CT Host, the UA MUST set its Expect-CT metadata given in the most recently received valid Expect-CT header.

-For forward compatibility, the UA MUST ignore any unrecognized Expect-CT header directives, while still processing those directives it does recognize. {{response-header-field-syntax}} specifies the directives `enforce`, `max-age`, and `report-uri`, but future specifications and implementations might use additional directives.

 ## Evaluating Expect-CT Connections for CT Compliance {#expect-ct-compliance}

 When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS